gopaddle-io/gopaddle-lite/README.md

 Once the above is done, you can do a helm install of the software supplied by this repository in the following steps:

-#### The below steps assume gp-lite version 4.2.3.
-If you are installing a
-#### different version number, substitute this with the corresponding version number.
+#### Note: The below steps assume gp-lite version 4.2.3.
+If you are installing a different version number, substitute this with the corresponding version number.

 1. Create a namespace for gp-lite: